helloprash/C-Basics/whiteboard/7-Sep-2017/assignment.md

 1. HOw to generate 1000 nums

     1.Write a program in C to generate 1000 random numbers

     1. Copy paste that to excel Use MS excel as a col

     1.Sort it using Excel function and copy paste it back into your input file

 1. Implement Linear search as discussed in class.

-1. Compare the difference in terms of number of comparisons made by  Linear and Binary search
-Also find the time difference of execution to between Binary search and linear search
+1. Compare the difference in terms of number of comparisons made by  Linear and Binary search Also find the time difference of execution to between Binary search and linear search.
+Draw a table and write down the difference in performance between two when the item you searched was
+      1. Was there in the array
+      1. Was not there in the array
+      1. Was there toward the beginning of the array
+      1. Was there towards the end of array

 1. Learn HTML basics from w3 Tutorials and  write the output of the above program into HTML file properly formatted

 ## Algorithm for Binary Search